 Much of the advances towards payment cards in the 20th century came in the USA and tended to focus on credit cards rather than debit cards.
 The US Diner Club card was one of the first such cards and their use became widespread throughout the 1950s.

 Diners Club cards also became one of the first credit cards used in the UK when they were introduced into the country in the early 1960s and soon after that American Express entered the UK market.

-Barclays became the first British bank to issue a credit card in 1966 with their Barclaycard and through the 1970s, other British banks such as NatWest, Lloyds and RBS introduced their own cards.
+Barclays became the first British bank to issue a credit card in 1966 with their Barclaycard and through the 1970s, closely followed by other British banks such as NatWest, Lloyds and RBS introducing their own bank cards.

 The advent of the debit card as we know it today was still a fair bit off, but the creation of the world’s first ATM seemed to hasten its arrival.
-Barclays had introduced a machine which dispensed cash when users entered vouchers which had been issued to them by the bank.
+Barclays had introduced a machine that dispensed cash when users entered vouchers that had been issued to them by the bank.

 These new debit cards were issued by banks, but the payment brands they used were Switch and Connect.
-Barclays used the Connect card, which was actually a Visa Delta under a different name, while Switch would go on to become Maestro, a brand operated by MasterCard.
+Barclays used the Connect card, which was basically Visa Delta under a different name, while Switch would go on to become Maestro, a brand operated by MasterCard.